Form I-9 Verification

-Form I-9, Employment Eligibility Verification, is the key element of E-Verify's web-
+Employment Eligibility Verification is the key element of E-Verify's web-

-Peopletrail can make the I-9 process simple for your business.
+Peopletrail can make the Form I-9 process simple for your business.
 This is a post-hire activity that requires employer action.
-However, Peopletrail has partnered with the Social Security Administration (SSA) and Department of Homeland Security (DHS) to provide access directly through your ATS, or our background screening portal.
-First, you need to get candidates to complete Section 1 of the I-9 form at the time of recruitment.
+However, Peopletrail has partnered with the Social Security Administration (SSA) and Department of Homeland Security (DHS) to provide access directly through your ATS or our background screening portal.
+First, you need to get candidates to complete Section 1 of the I-9 form ate of recruitment.
 Once hired Section 2 of the I-9 is supposed to be completed by employers within three days of the employee being hired.

 Employers must retain I-9 forms for three years after the date of hire or one year after the date of termination.
 Additionally, the law requires recruiters and referrers to retain I-9 forms for three years after the date of any hire.
 Failure to properly complete and retain the I-9 form subjects employers to civil penalties ranging from $100 to $1,100.
 This service allows you to store and verify electronic I-9 forms for employees, saving the hassle of storing and maintenance.